Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Pale flames erupt beneath up to two creatures you can see within range, forcing each of them to succeed on a DEX Save or take 2d6 fire plus 1d10 Necrotic damage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, you can select one additional target for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, you can select one additional target for each slot level above 2.
 - **Classes**: Cleric, Wizard
 *(Source: CS)*